MozeBaltyk/Rkub/README.md

 - Uninstall playbook to cleanup (and maybe reinstall if needed).

 - Ansible Collection Released, so possibilty to get back to older versions.

+- Quickstart script to triggers an RKE2 cluster in Digital Ocean and delete it once required.

 ## Use Case